GENERAL INFORMATION: 503-823-4000

 The Portland City Council approves and sets water rates for each fiscal year that will provide an estimated income to equal expenses and debt service relating to water bonds.
 (Section 11-105 of the Portland City Charter).
 The Bureau prepares the proposed annual water rate ordinance and the City Attorney reviews the ordinance.
 The Bureau files the ordinance with the Auditor not later than May 20 of each year.

-An annual detailed statement of its income and expenditures shall be made and signed by the Administrator and shall be filed with the Auditor, who shall preserve the same among the files of his or her office.
+(Amended by Ordinance No. 189256, effective December 21, 2018.)
+An annual detailed statement of its income and expenditures shall be made and signed by the Administrator and shall be filed with the Auditor, who shall preserve the same among Auditor’s Office files.
 This annual report shall include a statement of the financial condition and pertinent engineering data of the Bureau of Water Works.

-(Replaced by Ordinance No. 182053; amended by Ordinance No. 185521, effective August 24, 2012.)
+(Replaced by Ordinance No. 182053; amended by Ordinance Nos.
+185521 and 189256, effective December 21, 2018.)
 The ratepayer responsible for payment of water charges shall be the property owner as verified in county tax records, the water user occupying the property, or the party otherwise in possession or control of the property.
 A property owner may become obligated for charges for furnishing water to the user by accepting responsibility for payment thereof or by agreement with the Portland Water Bureau.

 Water charges are billed daily, regardless of whether the property has no structure on it or if the structure is occupied or vacant.
 The property owner, or the party otherwise in possession or control of the property, is responsible for all water charges while a property is vacant.